Asbestos: History, Types, and Health Risks of Mesothelioma

 Who Faces the Highest Risk of Asbestos Exposure?

-Unsurprisingly, people who worked directly with asbestos materials have the highest risk of developing asbestos-related cancers.
+People who worked directly with asbestos materials have the highest risk of developing asbestos-related cancers.
 Most mesothelioma cases are due to occupational asbestos exposure.
-Construction workers (such as carpenters), insulation workers, electricians, pipefitters and more:
+Construction workers (such as carpenters), insulation workers, electricians, pipefitters and others:

 - Handled asbestos products directly

-- Were exposed to previously installed asbestos when fixing or repairing a building
+- Were exposed to asbestos when fixing or repairing a building

 According to the Agency for Toxic Substances and Disease Registry, “In the United States, an estimated 27 million workers were exposed to aerosolized asbestos fibers between 1940 and 1979.”

 Occupational exposure isn’t in the past, either.
-Workers are still subjected to asbestos when working on 20th century buildings that haven’t been renovated in decades.
+Workers are still subjected to asbestos when working on 20th century buildings.
 Occupational exposure occurs during:

 - Repairs